LBrunswic/SplitNorm/README.md

 - [ ] implement a class designed for training of iterated normalization

 # Theory
+## Thorough comparison to other models
+- [ ] Stability/expressivity analysis compared to NF including Matching flows (Moser, etc)
+- [ ] How Higher Convolution compares to VAE/GAN especially regarding multi-modal distribution (why does those methods have mutli-mode issues why this is not the case here?)

 ## Total Normalization loss
 - [ ] Better computation of the Total normalization loss, in particular the channeled self-entropy
 - [ ] Find regularization methods for continuously parameterized flows